Course

 Circulation

 The third and final component of the PAT is “Circulation to Skin.”
-A child’s central color as well as color of lips and mucous membranes are important indicators of adequate cardiac output, as well as perfusion of central and end organs (1).
-Significant indicators of poor perfusion include pallor, cyanosis, mottling- with central mottling being a grave prognostic indicator.
+A child’s central color as well as the color of lips and mucous membranes are important indicators of adequate cardiac output, as well as perfusion of central and end organs.
+Significant indicators of poor perfusion include pallor, cyanosis, and mottling, with central mottling being a grave prognostic indicator (7, 12).

-Infants will often have peripheral mottling in response to cold exposure, so ensuring that it resolves with warming measures (requesting caregiver swaddle child) is an important visual indicator of adequate perfusion.
-In addition, the febrile child may have peripheral mottling related to tachycardia and shunting blood to vital organs.
+Infants will often have peripheral mottling in response to cold exposure, so ensuring that it resolves with warming measures (requesting caregiver swaddle the child) is an important visual indicator of adequate perfusion.
+In addition, the febrile child may have peripheral mottling related to tachycardia and shunting blood to vital organs (7, 12).

 Application of the PAT for Triage Nurses

-The process of triage nurses utilizing the PAT serves as the cornerstone to rapid identification of the sicker and sickest pediatric patients that may require immediate interventions.
+The process of triage nurses utilizing the PAT serves as the cornerstone to the rapid identification of higher acuity pediatric patients who may require immediate interventions.
 This determination can lead to the prevention of poor outcomes.
-If done correctly, it should take no more than 30 seconds to accurately identify the child in greatest need of care.
+If done correctly, it should take roughly 30 seconds to accurately identify the child in greatest need of care.

 Generally, an abnormality within the assessment of any one component of the PAT indicates that the child requires initiation of a focused assessment immediately.
-An abnormality of two or more components, indicates that the patient requires rapid resuscitation and should be moved to an area that allows for such (1).
+An abnormality of two or more components indicates that the patient requires rapid resuscitation and should be moved to an area that allows for such (12).

-• Exposure: petechia, purpura, and any abnormal bruising patterns- especially on unanticipated areas such as trunk, torso, backs of ears, backs of legs, and with suspicious patterning
+- Exposure: Petechia, purpura, and any abnormal bruising patterns- especially on unanticipated areas such as trunk, torso, backs of ears, backs of legs, and with suspicious patterning.
+Hypothermia or hypothermia

 Scenarios for Knowledge Integration